slingner/filter-server/README.md

-# Express Boilerplate!
+# Filter App API!

-This is a boilerplate project used for starting new  Express-Knex projects!
+This is the API for Scott Lingner's Filter App.
+This uses Node, Express, Knex and PostgreSQL.

 ## Set up